-5. Name Any Extenders Sensibly
+5. Name Any Repeaters Sensibly

 If your home Wi-Fi is made up of a router and one or more repeaters or extenders, you are, in reality, dealing with multiple networks.
 You should carefully consider whether or not these networks are capable of sharing an SSID.

-When moving around with a wireless device such as a smartphone, it will usually tend to cling to the first access point it connected to, even when there is another one that is closer and would provide better coverage and performance.
+When moving around with a wireless device such as a smartphone, it will usually tend to cling to the first access point it connected to, even when there is another one that is closer and could provide better coverage and performance.

 This phenomenon is known as a “sticky client”, which you can read more about in Sticky clients: Devices That Won’t Let Go Of A Bad Wi-Fi Connection.

-The most effective solution to the stickly client problem is client steering, a technology that ensures that multiple access points in a network work together to determine where devices should connect to get the best performance.
+The most effective solution to the sticky client problem is client steering, a technology that ensures that multiple access points in a network work together to determine where devices should connect to get the best performance.